Mx-One/Quote-Master/README.md

-# QUOTE MASTER app
+# QUOTE MASTER
-<p> Create quotes fast and easy.
-Made for stone manufacturing companies. </p>
+<p> <b>QUOTE MASTER</b> is designed to streamline the process of creating quotes, making it quick and effortless.
+Originally developed for a specific stone manufacturing company, this app is versatile enough to benefit others in the industry with minor modifications.
+Its user-friendly interface ensures that generating quotes is both fast and straightforward, catering to the unique needs of businesses looking for efficiency and accuracy in their quoting process. </p>